-Lisa has 15 years of experience as a Physician Assistant.
+Lisa has 19 years of experience as a Physician Associate.
 She received her Masters Degree in Medical Studies from DeSales University in 2003.
-She currently works in both Trauma Surgery and Emergency Medicine.
-With nine previous medical trips internationally, Lisa is the most experienced volunteer team member.
+She is currently an Emergency Medicine provider in a critical access setting in upstate New York.
+With eleven previous medical trips internationally, Lisa is the most experienced volunteer team member.
 While traveling she enjoys educating and helping others build a diagnostic skill set that is less reliant on the imaging studies used heavily in the US.
-Ms. Williams also volunteers here in her community at the Safe Harbor free medical clinic in Easton, PA.
-In past years, she worked as a volunteer with Bloom Bangor.
-She believes her travel experiences to developing countries have helped her to better appreciate the exceptional opportunities she has here as an American citizen.
+Ms. Williams has previously volunteered with local homeless shelters in the greater Lehigh Valley, PA, and worked as a medical volunteer with Bloom Bangor, helping women in recovery.
+She believes her travel experiences to developing countries has helped her to better understand and appreciate opportunities for care in different global environments.

 David W. Scaff, DO, MBA, FACS

 Dr. Scaff was born in central Pennsylvania and had always had the desire to help others through medicine.
 He graduated from Western University of Health Sciences in Pomona, Ca in 1997.
 His general surgery residency was completed in Bethlehem, Pa, and trauma/surgical critical care fellowship was at the University of Pennsylvania in Philadelphia, Pa.
 He has developed and maintained the only Level III trauma center in the state of Pennsylvania since 2008.
 This trauma center provides regional emergency care to injured patients in rural Northeast, Pennsylvania.
 He has also subsequently obtained an MBA from the University of Tennessee in 2014 to be able to improve hospital systems with limited resources and elevate the care provided.

 Secretary and Founding Director